jndiogo/sibila/examples/interact/readme.md

 In this example we look at the interact() function which allows to have a back-and-forth chat session.
 You enter messages in an input() prompt and can use some special "!" commands for more functionality.

-For a chat interaction, the model has to "remember" the previous messages exchanged.
-For this to work, a persistent context with the previous messages is provided to the model in each turn.
-This is done in the interact() function by using the Context class.
-A Context object can manage thread messages and delete older ones when the context maximum length is reached.
+In a chat interaction, the model has to "remember" the previous messages exchanged.
+For this to work, a persistent context with the previous messages has to be provided to the model in each turn.
+This is done by using a Context class object, which can manage thread messages and delete older ones when the context maximum length is reached.

+Available as a [Jupyter notebook](interact.ipynb) or [Python script](interact.py).

 To use a local model, make sure you have its file in the folder "../../models/".
 You can use any GGUF format model - [see here how to download the OpenChat model used below](https://jndiogo.github.io/sibila/setup-local-models/#default-model-used-in-the-examples-openchat).
 If you use a different one, don't forget to set its filename in the name variable below, after the text "llamacpp:".

 To use an OpenAI model, make sure you defined the env variable OPENAI_API_KEY with a valid token and uncomment the line after "# to use an OpenAI model:".

-Available as a [Jupyter notebook](interact.ipynb) or [Python script](interact.py).

 So, let's create a local model.